-Grocery stores label long, skinny, green-topped onions that have white bottoms as either scallions or green onions.
+Grocery stores label long, skinny, green-topped onions with white bottoms as either scallions or green onions.
 But they are almost always the exact same plant, says Kat Barlow, a customer service technician for Territorial Seed Company in Oregon.
 Chives, on the other hand, are “typically considered an herb since the plant stays pretty tiny yet has a strong, pungent flavor that is good as a seasoning in smaller quantities.”

 “Chives are a completely different species, Allium schoenoprasum,” McNeal says.
 Use chives to add oniony flavor (with a tiny hint of garlic) without having to put big chunks in your dish, like in these soft-scrambled-egg and prosciutto bundles.
-Chives are also good raw as a garnish over things like deviled eggs.
+Common chives are also good raw as a garnish over things like deviled eggs.
 The genus Allium includes garlic, shallots, and leeks as well—the latter of which might also be confused with scallions when they are picked very young.
 The Latin name for the leek is Allium ampeloprasum var. porrum.
-Leeks are firmer and more dense than scallions, with a milder flavor.
+Leeks are firmer and denser than scallions, with a milder flavor.
 Recipes usually call for the light green and white portion of the stalk (but we like to save the green tops and throw them in the pot when making stock).
-Leeks are best in cooked preparations, like CHOW’s Savory Onion and Leek Tart or Carrot, Leek, and Parsley Mash.
+Leeks are best in cooked preparations, like our Savory Onion and Leek Tart or Carrot, Leek, and Parsley Mash.

 Green onions (sliced green and white parts) are merely the coup de grace for this comforting, delicious, and bacon-scattered twice-baked potato recipe.
 Serve it as a side to some tasty protein, or by itself, as the center of a light meal or lunch.
 Get our Fully Loaded Twice-Baked Potatoes recipe.